Chenyi-Mao/formulation/README.md

 [MIT](https://en.wikipedia.org/wiki/MIT_License) - see [LICENSE](https://github.com/Chenyi-Mao/formulation/blob/master/LICENSE) for details.

 ## Acknowledgments
 Authors want to thank David Beck and Ting Cao for offering two interesting and educational courses.
 Authors also want to thank David Beck, Ting Cao, Ted Cohen, Jimin Qian, Torin Stetina, and Caitlyn Wolf for any feedbacks.
-Lastly, C. Mao wants to thank his supervisor Josh Vaughan for allowing him take these two courses that are totally irrelevant to his research.
+Lastly, Chenyi wants to thank his supervisor Josh Vaughan for allowing him take these two courses that are totally irrelevant to his research.